Outline

 Consider how your product could create something similar at key moments throughout the customer’s lifecycle.
 Maybe they’ve been with you for three months and you want to show them how much time they’ve saved or revenue they’ve generated.
 Or perhaps it’s week one and they’ve already integrated their tech stack and set up their first project.

 Whatever set of stats you choose, the goal is to appeal to all of the things that make us want to keep up a good habit.
-You're already winning, but you've got room to improve (an upgrade will help reach that next milestone), and why stop now when you're in the middle of a streak?

 Keeping engagement high doesn’t stop with in-product use, it’s important that your customers are engaging with your brand, too.